dsibilly/yewdar/classes.md

 **Journeyman**: You are adept at pursuit.
 If you fail a Perception (Tracking) test, you can re-roll it.
 You must keep the results of the second roll.

 **Master**: Your enemies may run, but they cannot hide.
 With an Activate action, spend 3 MP to remove any penalty to your attack against your Quarry due to cover.

+## Changes to Basic Classes

+### Mage
+* The Mage class covers both traditional arcane sorcery as well as divine magic channeled from gods, goddesses, and other powerful transmortal beings.
+* Players who wish to play a cleric or priest of a specific deity or transmortal entity are restricted to that entity's favored arcana until Level 10.
+The gods' favored arcana are listed in [*Gods & Religions*](#p30)

+### Rogue
+* Starting weapon groups have changed to: Blaster Pistols, Brawling, Light Blades, Staves, and either Blaster Longarms or Bows.

+### Warrior
+* Starting weapon groups have changed to: Brawling, plus any four of the following: Axes, Blaster Pistols, Blaster Longarms, Bludgeons, Bows, Heavy Blades, Light Blades, Spears or Staves.